facebook/docusaurus/website/docs/presets.md

 ## Presets -> themes and plugins {#presets---themes-and-plugins}

-Presets in some way are a shorthand function to add plugins and themes to your docusaurus config.
+Presets in some way are a shorthand function to add plugins and themes to your Docusaurus config.
 For example, you can specify a preset that includes the following themes and plugins,

 ```js
 module.exports = function preset(context, opts = {}) {